pfackeldey/evermore/docs/evermore_for_CMS.md

 # evermore for CMS

-If you are coming from the ATLAS experiment, you are probably familiar with the [{math}`\Combine`](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/) project.
+If you are coming from the CMS experiment, you are probably familiar with the [{math}`\Combine`](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/) project.

 In the following, you will find a brief comparison how modifier types of